 I go several weeks, months even, feeling really good.
 I mean, a couple times at Ellerslie, I broke down a little bit thinking about Lily Kat.
 But, I think that's to be expected when you're in a new, unfamiliar place.
 And it was hard knowing that I would most likely not even be at Ellerslie if Lily were alive.
 Then when I came home, I was diagnosed with mono, so all of a sudden I have all this extra time that I didn't have before.
-And I am missing my best friend, who used to be there for me always, right down the rode.
+And I am missing my best friend, who used to be there for me always, right down the road.
 I am at home most of the time, resting and healing, and feel like I've been left alone with my thoughts.
 I started grieving so intensely and I wondered if that was normal to feel this sad nearly two years out?
 And I find myself wondering what is right and wrong, what is going to be acceptable to others?
 And I begin to feel awkward about what I'm posting on my blog and wondering if people think, "oh come on, get over it, Hannah.
 It happened like two years ago."
 And I feel like maybe I don't have a right to grieve this long.
 And maybe I don't have a right to grieve at all, I mean it was an unplanned pregnancy.
 I wasn't married.
 I wasn't ready to be a mom.

 I think part of this grieving is normal and healthy.
 My grief was put on hold for a while and that wasn't necessarily a bad thing.
 With Lily's birthday coming up and embarking on a new year, I think these feelings of missing her so much are normal.
 Spring is in the air.
 Sure, it's still January, but I'm sitting here on the front porch in a short-sleeved shirt, so it just has a springy-type feel.
 And spring is just right around the corner, which will always remind me of the waiting for Lily, and then how she came and went.
 You can read my posts from March and April of 2010 for more of that.
 But, I think I may be bringing some of this sadness on myself.